txpipe/oura/book/src/sinks/README.md

 - [Kakfa](kafka.md): a sink that sends each event into a Kafka topic
 - [Elasticsearch](elastic.md): a sink that writes events into an Elasticsearch index or data stream.
 - [Webhook](webhook.md): a sink that outputs each event as an HTTP call to a remote endpoint.
+- [Logs](logs.md): a sink that saves events to the file system using JSONL text files.

 New sinks are being developed, information will be added in this documentation to reflect the updated list.
 Contributions and feature request are welcome in our [Github Repo](https://github.com/txpipe/oura).